Spheres and Projections for $\mathrm{Out}(F_n)$: Stabilizers of spheres

+Let $C$ be one of the sphere pieces of $\Sigma$ in $N$, and let $\alpha_1,\ldots,\alpha_k$ be its boundary components on $\partial N$.
+Note that $k$ may be arbitrary large, as opposed to the case of surfaces: the intersection of a simple closed curve with an essential subsurface $Y$ is a union of arcs each of which intersects the boundary of $Y$ in exactly two points.

-Let $C'$ be the surface obtained from $C$ by gluing $D_i$ along $\partial D_i$ to $\alpha_i$.
-Since $C$ is a bordered sphere, the surface $C'$ is an immersed sphere in $N$ (which may be inessential).
-We say that $C'$ is obtained from $C$ by \emph{capping off the boundaries.}
+Let $\hat{C}$ be the surface obtained from $C$ by gluing the inner disk $D_i$ along $\partial D_i$ to $\alpha_i$ for each boundary component $\alpha_i$ of $C$.
+Since $C$ is a bordered sphere, the surface $\hat{C}$ is an immersed sphere in $N$ (which may be inessential).
+We say that $\hat{C}$ is obtained from $C$ by \emph{capping off the boundary components.}

 \begin{lemma} Every sphere obtained by capping off the boundary components of a sphere piece is embedded up to homotopy.
-Furthermore, the spheres obtained by capping off the boundary components of all sphere pieces can be embedded disjointly. \end{lemma} \begin{proof} Let $\D$ be the set of all closing disks.
+Furthermore, the spheres obtained by capping off the boundary components of all sphere pieces can be embedded disjointly. \end{lemma} \begin{proof} Let $\mathcal{C}$ be the collection of sphere pieces in $N$ and let $\D$ be the set of all inner disks for boundary components of $C_i\in\mathcal{C}$.
+By Lemma~\ref{lem:properly-nested}, $\D$ is a collection of properly nested disks.
 If $\D$ is empty, there is nothing to show.